wix-incubator/wix-rest-docs/all/guides/social-groups-v2/docs/Introduction.md

   - **Admin**: Group administrator.
 - **Group Join Request**: Request submitted by a site member to join a private group.
 The request can be approved or rejected by a group admin or groups manager (see **Roles**).
 - **Group Request**: When a site member is not allowed to create a group, they can submit a request that may be approved or rejected by a groups manager.
-- **Groups Application Settings**: Settings available in the Wix Business Manager that define the behavior of the Wix Groups app.
+- **Groups Application Settings**: Settings available in the dashboard that define the behavior of the Wix Groups app.

 ## Roles
 - **Anonymous**: Site visitor that is not currently logged in.